Shangmin-Chen/Audio-Transcription-Platform/docs/getting-started/PREREQUISITES.md

 - **Wrong Python version:** Use `python3.12` explicitly instead of `python3` if you have multiple versions.
 - **pip not found:** Install pip: `python3.12 -m ensurepip --upgrade`
+- **⚠️ Virtual environment using wrong Python version:** This is the #1 cause of Python service issues!
+  - **Solution:** Delete the existing venv and recreate it with Python 3.12:
+    ```bash
+    # Remove old venv
+    rm -rf python-service/venv  # On macOS/Linux
+    # or
+    rmdir /s python-service\venv  # On Windows

+    # Recreate with Python 3.12
+    cd python-service
+    python3.12 -m venv venv
+    source venv/bin/activate  # Activate it
+    python --version  # Verify it shows Python 3.12.x
+    ```
+  - **Check venv Python version:** After activating venv, run `python --version` - it MUST show Python 3.12.x
+  - **Common mistake:** Creating venv with `python3` or `python` instead of `python3.12` explicitly

 ### Node.js Version Issues